multilogue/symposium/README.md

     name: openai
     content: Be an Antagonist.
 ```
-Name field should be set to 'openai', 'anthropic', 'cohere', 'google_gemini' or 'google_palm'.
+Name field should be set to 'openai', 'anthropic','xai', 'cohere', 'google_gemini' or 'google_palm'.
 For the 'anthropic', 'cohere' and 'google_gemini', the first 'world'/'system' message will be used as the 'system' (or 'preamble') parameter in the request.
 For the 'google_palm' v1beta3 format 'system' message will be used in the 'context' parameter.

 ### 'User' messages
 ```YAML